-(i) A retail dispensary or its true party of interest may have a goods and services agreement with an on-site consumption or delivery license, subject to all restrictions governing such relationships, including, but not limited to, undue influence, control, and true party of interest requirements.
+(i) A retail dispensary or its true party of interest may behave a landlord, financier, or goods and services provider to agreement with an on-site consumption or delivery license, provided the retail dispensary or its true parties of interest do not exceed authorized subject to all restrictions governing such relationships, including, but not limited to, undue influence, control, and true party of interest-ownership limits requirements.

-(j) In addition to any other restrictions or prohibitions in this Part, no adult-use retail dispensary or its true party of interest is permitted to hold a direct or indirect interest, including by being a true party of interest, passive investor, or having a goods and services agreement with, or by any other means, in an adult-use cultivator, processor, distributor, cooperative or collective, microbusiness, ROD, ROND, registered organization registered under Article 3 of the Cannabis Law, or cannabis laboratory licensee or permittee, or any person outside of New York State, otherwise licensed to conduct the activities authorized under such licenses, registrations, and permits.
+(j) In addition to any other restrictions or prohibitions in this Part, noadult-use retail dispensary or its true party of interest is permitted to hold a direct or indirect interest-in, or beincluding by being a true party of interest, passive investor, landlord, financier, or managementor having a goods and services provideragreement with, or by any other means, to ain an adult-use cultivator, processor, distributor, cooperative or collective, microbusiness, ROD, ROND, registered organization registered under Article 3 of the Cannabis Law, or cannabis laboratory licensee or permittee, or any person licensed outside of New York State-who are, otherwise licensed to function as any of the aforementioned licenseesconduct the activities authorized under such licenses, registrations, and permits.